-- (b) the Conduct Committee may direct that the scope of the Executive Counsel's investigation shall be narrowed and shall inform the relevant Participant(s) and the Members concerned accordingly. - (iii) Where the Conduct Committee directs either under paragraph 7(8)(i)(b) or 7(8)(ii)(b) that the scope of the Executive Counsel's investigation shall be amended, the Conduct Committee may if it thinks fit publish its direction, unless this would not, in the opinion of the Conduct Committee, be in the public interest. - 7(9) (i) If, in the course of an investigation, it appears to the Executive Counsel that the scope of the investigation needs to be amended to include the conduct of a further Member, then:- - (a) the Executive Counsel shall report the facts and matters relied upon to the Conduct Committee; and - (b) the Conduct Committee may direct that the scope of the Executive Counsel's investigation shall include the conduct of such further Member and shall inform the relevant Participant and the further Member concerned accordingly.; - (iv) Where the Conduct Committee directs under paragraph 7(9)(i)(b) that the scope of the Executive Counsel's investigation shall be amended to include the conduct of such further Member the Conduct Committee may, if it thinks fit, publish its decision unless this would not, in the opinion of the Conduct Committee, be in the public interest. - 7(10) (i) If, following his investigation, the Executive Counsel considers that:- - (a) there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member; and - (b) a hearing is desirable in the public interest, the Executive Counsel shall notify the Member concerned of his intention to deliver a Formal Complaint to the Conduct Committee.
+- (ii) If, in the course of an investigation, the Executive Counsel considers that the scope of that investigation, as set out by the Board under paragraph 7(2) or 7(3) of the Scheme (and whether or not already amended in accordance with paragraph 7(8)(i) above) should be narrowed, then:- - (a) the Executive Counsel shall report to the Board with their reason(s) for considering that the scope should be so narrowed; and - (b) the Board may direct that the scope of the Executive Counsel's investigation shall be narrowed and shall inform the relevant Participant(s) and the Members concerned accordingly. - (iii) Where the Board directs either under paragraph 7(8)(i)(b) or 7(8)(i)(b) that the scope of the Executive Counsel's investigation shall be amended, the Board may if it thinks fit publish its direction, unless this would not, in the opinion of the Board, be in the public interest. - 7(9) (i) If, in the course of an investigation, it appears to the Executive Counsel that the scope of the investigation needs to be amended to include the conduct of a further Member, then:- - (a) the Executive Counsel shall report the facts and matters relied upon to the Board; and - (b) the Board may direct that the scope of the Executive Counsel's investigation shall include the conduct of such further Member and shall inform the relevant Participant and the further Member concerned accordingly.; - (ii) Where the Board directs under paragraph 7(9)(i)(b) that the scope of the Executive Counsel's investigation shall be amended to include the conduct of such further Member the Board may, if it thinks fit, publish its decision unless this would not, in the opinion of the Board, be in the public interest. - 7(10) (i) If, following their investigation, the Executive Counsel considers that:- - (a) there is a realistic prospect that a Disciplinary Tribunal will make an Adverse Finding against a Member; and - (b) a hearing is desirable in the public interest, the Executive Counsel shall notify the Member concerned of their intention to deliver a Formal Complaint to the Conduct Committee.

-- (ii) The notice sent in accordance with paragraph 7(10)(i) shall: - (a) be accompanied by a draft of the Formal Complaint that he proposes to deliver to the Conduct Committee; and - (b) invite the Member to make written representations to him within the period of eight weeks from the date on which the notice is sent to the Member. - (iii) The Executive Counsel may, in his absolute discretion, extend the time limit for the Member to make written representations.
+- (ii) The notice sent in accordance with paragraph 7(10)(i) shall: - (a) be accompanied by a draft of the Formal Complaint that they propose to deliver to the Conduct Committee; and - (b) invite the Member to make written representations to the Executive Counsel within the period of eight weeks from the date on which the notice is sent to the Member. - (iii) The Executive Counsel may, in their absolute discretion, extend the time limit for the Member to make written representations.